 Excerpts from CSDDD legal text: Risk-based approach, appropriate measures & other features ensuring quality over bureaucracy

-The non-exhaustive examples below from the final Trilogue compromise agreement illustrate how the Corporate Sustainability Due Diligence Directive (CSDDD) has from the start addressed questions of effectiveness, supply network and value chain complexity, and feasibility for companies.
+The non-exhaustive examples below from the adopted text of the Corporate Sustainability Due Diligence Directive (CSDDD) illustrate how the directive has from the start addressed questions of effectiveness, current supply network/value chain complexity, and feasibility for companies.
+An earlier version of this compilation was released in February 2024 based on the Trilogue compromise agreement.

 See also our compilation of CSDDD excerpts on protections & opportunities for SMEs from the Global South and North.